rodrigonepomuceno/easy_dropdown/README.md

 - `enableSearch`: bool - Whether to show the search field (default: false).
 - `isSimplified`: bool - Use simplified mode without sections (default: false).
 - `searchHintText`: String? - Placeholder text for the search field.
+- `searchController`: TextEditingController? - Optional controller for the search field.

 ### Size and Dimensions